Vintage Motorcycle

 A vintage motorcycle, that is, a motorcycle whose model year is prior to 1981, must be preserved or restored to its original condition before it can be issued a licence plate with the prefix “C” followed by numbers.

-Once it it is registered under a restriced-area use licence plate, the motorcycle may:
+Once it is registered under a restricted-area use licence plate, the motorcycle may:

-• perform a right-angle crossing on roads where the speed limit is above 70 km/h, provided those roads are not highways or limited access highways
+- perform a right-angle crossing on roads where the speed limit is above 70 km/h, provided those roads are not highways or limited access roads

 Vintage motorcycles bearing a restricted-area use licence plate are authorized to be operated on all public roads when they are travelling as part of an event organized by a vintage motorcycle club registered in Québec.